-A school supplies list for grade 1 - 5 students is posted online.
+A school supplies list for Kindergarten - Grade 5 students is posted online.
 All paper-based supplies (e.g. duotangs, writing and art paper, workbooks) are supplied by the school.
 Kindergarten students have all supplies provided by the school.

 REQUIRED BOOKS